|IT Based Tactics||✓|

-To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, the Aberdeen Police Department conducts roughly three street-level reverse stings per year, some in response to community complaints.
-The first known reverse sting occurred in 2007, although prior operations may have been conducted but not covered in news reports.
-Police release the names of arrestees to the local media.
-For example, in February 2012 Aberdeen Police conducted a prostitution decoy sting that garnered two arrests.
 Web-based reverse stings have also been conducted.
-For example, in September 2016 a prostitution detail was conducted by the Harford County Sheriff’s Office.
-Police placed an ad on Backpage.com; suspects contacted an undercover female deputy to arrange a date, and when they arrived and offered money to the female at the hotel, the men were arrested.
-Six men were charged with soliciting prostitution, while one woman was taken into custody for prostituting.
-The detail took place at hotels in Aberdeen and Edgewood where the suspects had arranged to meet a woman who later turned out to be an undercover deputy.
+For example, in September 2016 a prostitution sting was conducted by the Harford County Sheriff’s Office.
+Police placed an ad on Backpage.com; suspects contacted an undercover female deputy to arrange a date, and when the buyers arrived and offered money to the female at the hotel, the men were arrested.
+Six men were charged with soliciting prostitution, while one woman was taken into custody for prostitution.
 The identities of the buyers were publicly released.

-Surveillance cameras have occasionally been used to help bolster evidence against arrested sex buyers.
+Surveillance cameras have also occasionally been used to help bolster evidence against arrested sex buyers.

 - Aberdeen Police Department